joebertj/prenda/README.md

 		`mysql -u root -p`
 	on sql> prompt,
 ```
-		create database aspe;
+		create database prenda;
-		grant all privileges on aspe.* to 'aspe'@'localhost' identified by 'aspe';
+		grant all privileges on prenda.* to 'prenda'@'localhost' identified by 'prenda';
 		quit
 ```
 3. Extract package